Saturday, November 21

 About Ratiocinate

-This verb comes from the Latin word "ratiocinat," which means "deliberated; calculated."
+This verb comes from the Latin word "ratiocinat-," which means "deliberated; calculated."

 Did you Know?

 To ratiocinate, you must develop your critical and logical thinking skills.
-One way to do that is building your vocabulary and discovering the meaning behind words — which means you are practicing ratiocination right now.
+One way to do that is by building your vocabulary and discovering the meaning behind words — which means you are practicing ratiocination right now.

-Trending Words
+Recent Words